poopipe/shed/README.md

-# shed
+# Shed
-This a bit like shadertoy but you can use your own text editor and it's written (badly) in python
+This a bit like shadertoy but you can use your own text editor and it's written (badly) in python 3.12

-Usage:
+### Before you start:
-Build the code into a package and install it.
-You can then run it using python3 -m shed -f 'path to fragment shader file.
+Build the code into a wheel and install it.
+Poetry is recommended (and the only thing tested) or
-I'll supply packages when I've worked out how to do CI/CD on github.
+Clone and install from source location (dependencies are listed in pyproject.toml)

+### Usage
+Shed is intended to be run as an executable module (like pip, venv etc) python3 -m shed --h for help python3 -m shed -f _frag_path_ to run shed

+If no file matching frag_path is found, you will be asked if you want to create one

+### Keyboard:
+__S__ Save Image : Saves uint16 png and 32f exr next to input fragment shader __D__ Save Fragment Shader : Saves full fragment shader (with includes etc) to text file next to input fragment shader __Esc__ Quit

 ### What it does
 * Runs a window that renders a fragment shader onto a quad